 *The amount of CE credit that can be earned for participating in this activity must be assessed by the individual attendee.
 It also may be different for individuals who are subject to the requirements of organizations other than the American Academy of Actuaries.

 Business casual attire is suggested for all sessions as well as the receptions on both evenings.
 Since meeting room temperatures and personal comfort levels vary, it is recommended that you bring a sweater or jacket to the sessions.
-In Atlanta, the average high temperature during September is 84 degrees and the average low is 67 degrees.
+In Philadelphia, the average high temperature during September is 78 degrees and the average low is 58 degrees.